Xunnamius/projector-pipeline/ARCHITECTURE.md

 Additionally, the repository must have a `main` branch. `main` is the only branch that must remain permanently; other branches are automatically deleted after being merged into `main`.
-For NPM package projects, this also means `latest` is the only permanent [dist-tag][36].
+For npm package projects, this also means `latest` is the only permanent [dist-tag][36].

 > The term "merged" as used here and elsewhere in this document connotes a